brianrp2000/NumberGuessGame/README.md

 # NumberGuessGame

-This is a fully functional console based guessing game that uses Java.
+This is a fully functional console-based guessing game written in Java.
 The game tries to guess what number you are thinking of.
 It follows a binary search algorithm implemented recursively and uses user input that specifies whether the assumption was less than or greater than the number the user wanted.

 ### Materials Needed:
-- JDK
+- JDK (Java Development Kit)
+- IDE (Integreted Development Environment)
-- IDE (Preferably IntelliJ IDEA Community Edition)
+   - Preferably IntelliJ IDEA Community Edition
 ### Steps for creating the game:

 1. Make sure you have install the materials needed